-This background is still visible in those places today.
+Today this background is still visible in those places.

 Sluierhof: ‘All those prudish ladies…that’s not what I personally want’.

-Sluierhof: ‘Al die preutse dames….daar zit IK persooonlijk niet op te wachten’
+Sluierhof: ‘Al die preutse dames….daar zit IK persoonlijk niet op te wachten’

 Teaspoons were used for charity purposes.
 Pella is a very Christian village with many churches.
 I bet they sold teaspoons to restore one of the churches.